anikimmel/YouCantManufactureANeRF/readme.md

 * Curvature is computed using differential geometry approximations over k-NN neighborhoods.
 * The labeling method relies on CAD surfaces and tolerance-based matching.
 * Outputs can be extended with edge segmentation, curvature stats, or exported to `.ply` for visualization.
 ---

-## 🧪 Next Steps

-* Train a NeRF model using the labeled point clouds as supervision
-* Visualize results using Open3D or MeshLab
-* Convert labeled `.npy` files into other 3D formats as needed

----

 ## 📄 License